 Tokyo: a brief travel guide

-Tokyo, the capital of Japan, is located on Honshu, Japan’s largest island.
-Tokyo Metropolis is the most populous city in the world.
-Although Japan is a fascinating country, I was hesitant about visiting Tokyo for various reasons.
-I usually have free time during the summer for long trips and this particular summer I had to choose between seaside beach paradises and walking around in a hectic metropolis where no one spoke English!
-The idea of being pushed in a train cram-full of passenges was quite scary for me.
-Moreover, Japan is a developed country and the cost of living in the country is quite high.
-Yet, no one can escape from their destiny and on a hot summer day I arrived in Osaka.
-I had already booked online a taxi to Kyoto and after staying some days there I took the super fast Shikansen bullet train to Tokyo.
+Tokyo, the capital of Japan, is located on Honshu, the country’s largest island.
+The Tokyo Metropolis is one of the most populous urban areas in the world.
+Although Japan is a fascinating country, I was hesitant about visiting Tokyo for various reasonsI usually have free time during the summer for long trips and this particular summer I had to choose between seaside beach paradises and walking around in a hectic metropolis where no one spoke English!
+The idea of being pushed into a train crammed full of passengers was quite scary for me.
+Moreover, Japan is a developed country, and the cost of living is quite high.
+Yet, no one can escape from their destiny, and on a hot summer day, I arrived in Osaka.
+I had already booked a taxi online to Kyoto, and after staying some days there, I took the super-fast Shinkansen bullet train to Tokyo.
 I didn’t regret it!

 When to visit Tokyo